Cold Brew Concentrate

 • Easy to make.
 Like my almond milk latte, there are no fancy gadgets or equipment needed, but you’d never tell.

-• Ground coffee– Roughly ground coffee is the best texture for cold brew.
+• Ground coffee.
+Roughly ground coffee is the best texture for cold brew.
 This means the granules have a similar texture to coarse sugar or salt.
+I like to ground my own coffee, but pre-ground coffee is fine, too.

 How to make cold brew concentrate

-Step 2- Strain.
-After 12 hours, pour the coffee through a fine mesh sieve into a large mixing bowl.
-Next, pour the sieved coffee through a cheesecloth to ensure no excess coffee granules remain.
+Step 3- Pour the coffee through a fine mesh sieve into a bowl.
+Pour the sieved coffee through a cheesecloth.

-• Standard coffee: Add 2 tablespoons cold brew concentrate with 1/2 cup of cold water.
+Standard coffee: Add two tablespoons of cold brew concentrate with 1/2 cup of cold water.

-• Flavored coffee: Combine 3 tablespoons cold brew concentrate with 1/3 cup of cold water.
+Flavored coffee: Combine three tablespoons of cold brew concentrate with 1/3 cup of cold water.
 Add flavorings of choice.

 • Use filtered water.
 If possible, I find using filtered water gives the coffee a cleaner flavor.

 • Use coarsely ground coffee.
-You don’t want your coffee to be too finely ground, or else it can make the concentrate gritty (even when put through the cheesecloth).
+Don’t use coffee that is too finely ground; otherwise, it can make the concentrate gritty (even when put through the cheesecloth).

 • Strain twice.
-While it may seem cumbersome, straining the coffee twice (through a fine mesh sieve AND a cheesecloth) will ensure the cleanest and most refreshing coffee ever.
+While it may seem cumbersome, straining the coffee twice (through a fine mesh sieve AND cheesecloth) will ensure the cleanest and most refreshing coffee.

-Be patient.
-Pouring the coffee through the sieve can take upwards of an hour, so I try to make it when I’m already working in the kitchen.
+• Be patient.
+Pouring the coffee through the sieve can take an hour, so just leave it be.

 Storage instructions